roemeren/tableau-workbook-extractor/docs/source/deployment.rst

 triggered each time a new version tag is pushed to the repository.
 This ensures that the latest updates are consistently available to users.

-For the Render Flask app deployment to work, the following steps are required:
+For the Render app deployment to work, the following steps are required:

-1. **Create a web app on Render**: First, create the Flask web app on the Render platform.
+1. **Create a web app on Render**: First, create the web app on the Render platform.
 After creating the app, you will receive a Service ID.

 2. **Generate an API key**: On Render, generate an API key to allow programmatic